cmu-hgc-mac/Gantry/README.md

 # Using the database
 See [Documentation section](#more-documentation) below for debugging tips.
 - Open the project Assembly.lvproj
 - Under `Main VIs`, open `Manual Assembly DB.vi`.
+This also opens `Initiate Assembly.vi`.
+- The user can make selections in the drop-down menus and select tiles to populate data in `Data entry form.vi`.
+- **The parts get written to the local database after clicking `Submit` in `Initiate Assembly.vi`.** The user can then select the routine they want to run. **If the program is aborted at this stage, there will still be an entry in the database.** If you don't want to keep those entries, please delete them with pgAdmin4.

 <img width="1084" alt="Screenshot 2024-11-02 at 2 07 02 PM" src="https://github.com/user-attachments/assets/e780d852-74bd-4c28-9304-1b3a7cc8e6d1">

 <img width="1147" alt="Screenshot 2024-11-02 at 2 08 36 PM" src="https://github.com/user-attachments/assets/95ec675d-bc28-4eac-b297-5d5eb8c85d9f">

-Submitting the tile selections at `Initiate Assembly.vi` writes to the local database.
-The user can then select the routine they want to run.
-If the program is aborted at this stage, there will still be an entry in the database.
-If you don't want to keep those entries, please delete them with pgAdmin.

 <img width="729" alt="Screenshot 2024-11-02 at 2 07 44 PM" src="https://github.com/user-attachments/assets/8feb1c5c-a215-4e71-8e10-03eb92a567bd">